wang422003/Benchmarking-Structural-Inference-Methods-for-Interacting-Dynamical-Systems/docs/source/index.rst

-Welcome to the documentation of StructInf!
+Welcome to the documentation of StructInfer!
 ============================================================================================================

 Contents